 Mediation requires cooperation from both parties and a willingness to be flexible.
 Mediation is voluntary, either party has the right to refuse to mediate.
 If the mediation is not successful, the parties return to the courtroom and have their hearing before the Clerk Magistrate, as originally planned.

-Through mediation parties can reach a successful resolution on which all participants have agreed.
+Through mediation parties can reach a successful resolution on which all participants have agreed, more often than not.

 The overarching goal of community mediation is to prevent the escalation of violence in the community by helping residents to talk through their conflicts, with the assistance of volunteer community mediators.